predis/predis/README.markdown

 ### Connecting to a local instance of Redis ###

 You don't have to specify a tcp host and port when connecting to Redis instances running on the localhost on the default port:

     $redis = new Predis\Client();
     $redis->set('library', 'predis');
     $value = $redis->get('library');

+You can also use an URI string or an array-based dictionary to specify the connection parameters:

+    $redis = new Predis\Client('tcp://10.0.0.1:6379');
+    // is equivalent to:
+    $redis = new Predis\Client(array(
+        'scheme' => 'tcp',
+        'host'   => '10.0.0.1',
+        'port' => 6379,
+    ));

-### Pipelining multiple commands to a remote instance of Redis ##
+### Pipelining multiple commands to multiple instances of Redis with client-side sharding ###

-Pipelining helps with performances when there is the need to issue many commands to a server in one go:
+Pipelining helps with performances when there is the need to issue many commands to a server in one go.
+Furthermore, pipelining works transparently even on aggregated connections.
+Predis, in fact, supports client-side sharding of data using consistent-hashing on keys and clustered connections are supported natively by the client class.

-    $redis   = new Predis\Client('redis://10.0.0.1:6379/');
-    $replies = $redis->pipeline(function($pipe) {
-        $pipe->ping();
-        $pipe->incrby('counter', 10);
-        $pipe->incrby('counter', 30);
-        $pipe->get('counter');
-    });

-### Pipelining multiple commands to multiple instances of Redis (sharding) ##

-Predis supports data sharding using consistent-hashing on keys on the client side.
-Furthermore, a pipeline can be initialized on a cluster of redis instances in the same exact way they are created on single connection.
-Sharding is still transparent to the user:

     $redis = new Predis\Client(array(
         array('host' => '10.0.0.1', 'port' => 6379),